Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

 The parameter space $\Theta$ and the observation space $O$ are fixed by the setting of the decision problem.
-We need to specify an additional set, the decision space $A$, to introduce the modeling of the decision-maker.\footnote{For the ease of measure-theoretic complexity, assume all relevant spaces are measurable.} Having observed the phenomena, the decision-maker aims to construct a \emph{decision rule} $D$ mapping from the observation space $O$ to the action space $A$.
-The decision-making task can be represented by the transition diagram
+We need to specify an additional set, the decision space $A$, to introduce the modeling of the decision-maker.
+Having observed a phenomena via $E$, the decision-maker aims to construct a \emph{decision rule} $D$ mapping from the observation space $O$ to the action space $A$.
+The decision-making task can therefore be represented by the transition diagram

-where the decision rule is also modeled by a Markov kernel, hence is interpreted as a \emph{stochastic rule} fixing a probability on the action space $A$ instead of the classical deterministic view.
-In order to evaluate the performance of the decision maker with respect the optimal decision, one introduces the concept of loss function and therefore of learning problem.
+where the decision rule is also modeled by a Markov kernel.
+Hence, it is interpreted as a \emph{stochastic rule} fixing a probability on the action space $A$ instead of the classical deterministic view.
+In order to evaluate the performance of the decision maker with respect the optimal decision established by Nature, one introduces the concept of loss function and therefore of learning problem.